dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/06 Lecture 6.md

 \[
 r: \Sigma(K/k) \to \Sigma(k(t)/k)
 \]
-denote the restriction map; then by the regularity property we established in [@lemma:regularity], we have
+denote the restriction map; then by the regularity property we established in \cref{lemma:regularity}, we have
 \[
 \Sigma(K/A) = r^{-1}\qty{\Sigma(k(t)/k[t])}
 .\]